Yaoitzcuin (MH644r)

 Glyph or Iconographic Image Description:

-This black-line drawing of the compound glyph for the personal name Yaoitzcuin ("War Dog," attested here as a man's name) shows the head of a dog (itzcuintli) in profile, looking toward the viewer's right.
+This black-line drawing of the compound Nahuatl hieroglyph for the personal name Yaoitzcuin (perhaps "Combative Dog," attested here as a man's name) shows the head of a dog (itzcuintli) in profile, looking toward the viewer's right.
 Its eye and mouth are open.
-Below the dog's head is a war (yaotl) shield, but it is drawn in the form of a turtle (ayotl) shell.
-Ayotl is a near homonym, so this is a phonetic indicator for yaotl.
+Below the dog's head is a turtle (ayotl) shell that resembles a war shield (usually chimalli, but in this context referring to yaotl, which can be translated as enemy or combatant).
+Ayotl is a near homonym for yaotl, so it serves here as a phonetic indicator.

 Description, Credit: